exactlylabs/radar/agent/README.md

 ```sh
 go run cmd/validate/main.go -bin dist/agent_signed -o dist/unsigned_agent
 ```
-It will check and if the binary is a valid one, it generates the `usigned_agent`, that will work just like the original `agent` binary.
+It will check and if the binary is a valid one and generate the `usigned_agent`, that will work just like the original `agent` binary.

 ### Upgrading the Binary